News

 Despite widespread allegations of voter bribery, the electoral commission says it’s not aware of any such cases.

 “It’s easy for people to allege that they’ve witnessed vote buying without providing evidence,” says Bukenya, the deputy public relations officer of the commission.
-“We act on the basis of official reporting, where we involve the police and carry out investigations.”
+“We act based on official reporting, where we involve the police and carry out investigations.”

-Poverty creates an environment in which vote buying and selling thrives, says Henry Muguzi Aliwaali, the national coordinator for ACFIM.
+Poverty creates an environment in which vote buying and selling thrive, says Henry Muguzi Aliwaali, the national coordinator for ACFIM.

 “Some people are poor, and can only have 500 shillings (14 cents) in their pockets, so when someone offers them 500,000 shillings ($144) during campaigns, they are more than happy to receive it,” he says.